MCR COMMITTEE ELECTIONS – MICHAELMAS 2018

 Positions open for election

-- (The President and Vice-Pres were elected at Easter)
+- The President and Vice-President were elected at Easter

 How to run for a position

-Have a chat with the MCR President to find out more about what being on the committee involves
+- Have a chat with the MCR President or MCR Vice-President to find out more about what being on the committee involves

 Why run for a position?